JustinGOSSES/awesome-list-visual-explorer-template/README.md

 Next step is to run `bash BUILD.sh`.
 This is the main build script for the repository and runs a bunch of python files in the scripts folder and also calls the GitHub API to get information like stars and contributors from each GitHub code repository listed in `input_lists.json`.
 It also replaces the name of the repository used in the template with the name of the new repository listed in `_config.yml`.

+<i>NOTE: the build.sh script does many calls to the GitHub API, which means it can sometimes take 15-30 minutes to complete its full run!</i>

 Lastly, change directory back to the root of the directory by running `cd ../../` and then run `bundle exec jekyll serve` to start up a server that will show a local version of the webpage at  http://127.0.0.1:4000/nameOfYourRepositoryThatWasSetInConfigYamlFile.

 #### GithubActions